fBravoBravo/BizAwayTechChallenge/README.md

 - Make sure to use the specified node version (20 LTS).
 - Add the API key (BizAway's endpoint API key) to the env file as specified in `.example.env`.
-- clone the project.
+- Clone the project.
-- Run npm install in the root of the project.
+- Run `npm install` in the root of the project.
 - Run `sudo npm run start`

 These steps will spin up the server and it will be ready to start receiving requests.